THC: Accelerating Distributed Deep Learning Using Tensor Homomorphic Compression: Evaluation

-THC-Software PS has up to 1.60$\times$ higher throughput than TopK because it eliminates the PS-side bottlenecks.
-While TernGrad provides high throughput, as it uses fewer bits per coordinate, and has shorter PS time and compression overhead (Section~\ref{sec:network-compute-tradeoff}), \mbox{it does not improve TTA as Fig.~\ref{fig:tta} shows. }
+{\bf Training throughput.} To examine the synchronization round time reduction we achieve with THC, we measure the throughput in Figure~\ref{fig:training_throughput}.
+THC-Tofino provides higher throughput than all alternatives (except TernGrad).
+For example, THC-Tofino achieves 54\% improvement over Horovod-RDMA for GPT-2.
+THC-colocated has 11\% to 37\% higher throughput than TopK because THC eliminates the PS-side compression operations.
+TernGrad provides the highest throughput because it uses fewer bits per coordinate and has shorter PS time and compression overhead.
+However, TernGrad does not improve TTA as Figure~\ref{fig:tta} shows due to its low accuracy (Section~\ref{sec:network-compute-tradeoff}).

-{\bf Effectiveness with Different Bandwidth.} We train the VGG16 architecture under different network bandwidth settings (25, 40, and 100Gbps) in Figure~\ref{fig:bandwidth_diff_throughput}.
-THC-Tofino achieves 2.05$\times$, 1.54$\times$, and 1.51$\times$ training throughput over Horovod-RDMA at 25Gbps, 40Gbps, and 100Gbps respectively.
+{\bf Effectiveness with different bandwidth.} We train the VGG16 architecture under different network bandwidth settings (25, 40, and 100Gbps) in Figure~\ref{fig:bandwidth_diff_throughput}.
+THC-Tofino achieves $1.85\times$, $1.45\times$, and $1.43\times$ training throughput over Horovod-RDMA at 25Gbps, 40Gbps, and 100Gbps respectively.
 When the bandwidth decreases from 40Gbps to 25Gbps, the throughput of Horovod-RDMA drops significantly because it faces more network bottlenecks.
-Meanwhile, the performance of THC-Tofino and THC-Software PS downgrades gracefully as the bandwidth decreases, leading to higher training speedups at low bandwidths.
+Meanwhile, the performance of THC-Tofino and THC-CPU PS downgrades gracefully as the bandwidth decreases, leading to higher training speedups at low bandwidths.
 We expect THC to offer more benefits under slower networks (e.g., 10Gbps, 1Gbps) which we might encounter in federated learning settings.